Harvey Brownstone: Harvey Brownstone Interviews

+Without Prejudice: My Life as a Gay Judge

+Brownstone's memoir, "Without Prejudice: My Life as a Gay Judge", to be published by ECW Press and released on May 26, 2026, will be the subject of a feature film directed by Shane Stanley, starring David Arquette, David Mazouz, Rachelle Lefevre, Joe Lando, Danielle C. Ryan, Rob Mayes and Ernest Harden Jr., to be released in the Fall of 2026.

 Tug of War

 In addition to his role in the court, Brownstone frequently comments on family law and divorce issues in the Canadian national media.
 Brownstone has published a best-selling book, Tug of War, on family law and divorce.
 The book was the first of its kind, written by a sitting judge on legal issues and intended for the general public.
 The book was highly acclaimed and received widespread support from leading members of Canada's legal and judicial community.
 Madame Justice Claire L'Heureux-Dube (retired) of the Supreme Court of Canada provided an endorsement on the book's cover, stating "This is a thoughtful, heartfelt book with a generous touch of wisdom, providing tremendous insight into the impact and consequences of family court litigation."
 The book contains forwards by Chief Justice Tedford G. Andrews (retired) of the Ontario Provincial Court (Family Division) [now the Ontario Court of Justice], and by Justice James D. Karswick of the Ontario Court of Justice, and by Judge Paula J. Hepner, Supervising Judge of the New York State Family Court.
 The book is frequently quoted in media articles about Family Law and high-profile child custody cases.

 The impact of Tug of War has extended far beyond the boundaries of Canada.
 Justice Brownstone's message—that high conflict parents need not only legal advice, but counselling to overcome the emotional trauma of separation—has resonated with lawyers, jurists and academics in other countries.
 Many law school academics in other countries, such as the United Kingdom, now advocate for multidisciplinary training in social work and mediation in addition to law degrees, and cite Tug of War in support of this approach.

 Justice Brownstone's royalties from the book go directly to the Children's Wish Foundation of Canada.